The Black Scorpion (professional wrestling): History

 Eventually, a rematch was signed between Sting and the Black Scorpion for Starrcade.
 It was to be a cage match with professional wrestling legend Dick the Bruiser as the special guest referee.
+During the entrance, various individuals came out dressed as The Black Scorpion, among them were Colonel DeKlerk, Moondog Rex, Angel Of Death and Bill Irwin.
 The rule was if the Black Scorpion did not win the title, he would be forced to reveal his identity.
 Sting defeated the Black Scorpion with a flying shoulder tackle off the top rope.
-The Scorpion was unmasked to reveal Ric Flair.
+However, after The Scorpion lost, the other "Scorpions" entered the ring, and Sting and Dick the Bruiser started to fight and unmask them one by one.
+It wasn't until both were outnumbered by Barry Windham and Arn Anderson and getting locked inside the cage that more babyface wrestlers came out to break in the cage, that the Scorpion who wrestled Sting was unmasked to reveal Ric Flair.
 According to Flair, it would have been either himself or Barry Windham.
 Flair volunteered thinking the gimmick wouldn't hurt him, whereas it could Windham, who recently portrayed an imposter Sting at Halloween Havoc on October 27.
 The Black Scorpion angle ended with Flair's unmasking.

-Flair, as himself, ended up winning the title from Sting at a WCW house show less than a month later.
+Aftermath

+In his first interview after Starrcade, Ric Flair jokingly adopted the "Black Scorpion" voice before challenging him to a rematch.
+That match would take place on January 11, 1991 at the Meadowlands, where Flair would regain the world championship.
+Meanwhile, the Black Scorpion character would live on, despite his official unmasking as "The Nature Boy".
+The character made a one off return on May 12, 1991 at a house show in Dayton, OH when "The Black Scorpion" faced and was defeated by Brad Armstrong.